ramikhaldi/TTYD/README.md

 - ✅ **Works Offline** – No internet dependency.

+- ✅ **Cites Its Sources** – Ensures responses are trustworthy and reduces hallucinations.

 TTYD is ideal for **researchers, businesses, and privacy-conscious users** who want **secure, local AI-driven document querying**. 🧠💡

 ---